tauri-apps/awesome-tauri/.github/contributing.md

 ## Apps

-Apps gives he opportunity to showcase the awesome things we can build with Tauri.
+Apps gives the opportunity to showcase the awesome things we can build with Tauri.
 When submitting your app, make sure it also adheres to the following:

 - The app is using Tauri.
 - The app is original and not too simple.